gcalderone/GModelFit.jl/README.md

   - a `Reducer` object, used to combine the component evaluations into a single evaluation output;

-  The prediction evaluation is suitable to be compared to the empirical data in a `Measurement` object.
+  The prediction evaluation is suitable to be compared to the empirical data in a `Measures` object.
 All predictions are represented by object of type `Prediction`;

-- ***Model***: a container for one or more predictions, representing the global model, and suitable to be compared to several `Measurement` objects to perform multi-dataset fitting.
+- ***Model***: a container for one or more predictions, representing the global model, and suitable to be compared to several `Measures` objects to perform multi-dataset fitting.
 All predictions in a model are identified by a unique integer ID, starting from 1.
 If only one prediction is present, the concept of *model* and *prediction* are almost equivalent, and the `GFit` API implicitly assumes `id=1` in all methods accepting a `Model` object.
 The mechanism to link a parameter value to an expression involving other parameters operates at the `Model` level.

 The package most important function is `fit!`.
 The purpose of the function is to identify the parameter values which minimize the differences between the model evaluation and the empirical data.
 The function arguments are:

 - a`Model` object (containing one or more `Prediction` objects;

-- either a scalar or a vector of `Measurement` objects, representing the empirical data.
+- either a scalar or a vector of `Measures` objects, representing the empirical data.

 The `fit!` function modifies its `Model` input (hence the exclamation mark in the name) by replacing the the initial parameter values with the best fit ones.
 The function returns an object of type `BesftFitResult`, containing the best fit parameter values, along with their uncertainties.